-The minute you begin exploring the keto diet, you’ll learn that in order to follow it successfully, you need to significantly restrict your carbohydrate intake.
+The minute you begin exploring the keto / low-carb diet, you’ll learn that in order to follow it successfully, you need to significantly restrict your carbohydrate intake.
 But by how much?
 Some sources say you should limit your intake to 20 total carbs per day, while others say 20 net carbs per day.
 What’s the difference between total carbs and net carbs and why does it matter?
 We’ll explain everything you need to know here so you can decide the daily carb intake that’s right for you.

 What’s the Purpose of Limiting Carbs?